DiogoFiuza/DiogoFiuza/README.md

 - I live in Brazil 🇧🇷
 - I like soccer, movies and pizza 🍕 ⚽
-- I have been studying Web Development 💻 🖱️
+- I am Full Stack Developer 💻 🖱️

 ## Connect with me
 <!-- Linkedin -->